AMN-SHK/UnibotFM/data/nlu.md

 - hod of each departments
 - who is the hod of each departments
 - list of faculty
+- teachers
+- professors
+- hods
+- hod
+- hod of first year
+- hod of ASH
+- list of teachers
+- list of professors
+- list of hods

 ## intent:college_reopen
-- when will the college reopen?
+- when will the college reopen
-- when will college resume?
+- when will college resume
-- when will college restart?
+- when will college restart
 - when will college open
 - when will college resume
+- college reopening
+- when will college start
+- when will college start offline

 ## intent:applying_id
 - Where to apply for [college id](collegeid)